V/A003: E.S.P. TV "LIFESTYLE GURU" #3

 Sobell and collaborators Ed Bear and Lucinda Jacobson will perform GammaTime at the opening on June 4, 2026 and twice more throughout the exhibition.
 GammaTime is Sobell's latest social neurofeedback performance in which four participants wear electroencephalograph (EEG) headsets and headphones while viewing a projected audio-visualization representing their collective brain activity.
 The image shifts between discrete shapes into a unified whole as participants achieve inter-brain synchrony by watching, listening, and being together in this inherently generative work.

-A multichannel video installation presents selected excerpts from Sobell's socially engaged neurofeedback works from 1974 to 1998, showing how she adapts her approach to new technologies and collaborations in a way that anticipates the broader adoption of technologies in society.
+A multichannel video installation presents selected excerpts from Sobell's socially engaged neurofeedback works from 1974 to 1998, showing how she adapts her approach and collaborations in a way that anticipates the broader adoption of technology in society.
 These range from closed-circuit video and laboratory computers with Mike Trivich, personal computers and interactive computer graphics with Chris Matthews, and multimedia and social internet connectivity with Emily Hartzell and others.

 In each brainwave performance, Sobell devises innovative configurations of neurotechnology and media tools to enable groups of participants to observe their intermingled brain activity.
 Sobell stresses the artistic importance of teaching participants to connect through her work, including the physical touch involved in helping participants wear hand-stitched and hand-wired EEG headsets, and emphasizes how this moment of interpersonal connection, and the subsequent physical proximity of the participants seated together is essential for achieving inter-brain synchrony.
 The audiovisual imagery created throughout is not the final product of the work, but a means of constructing social sculpture through the physical involvement of the participants with the artist and each other.